Wedgwood, it’s no surprise how View Ridge got its name.

 If a drive through the neighborhood is any indication, it seems that the main hobbies here are gardening, jogging, and playing tennis.
 There are at least two neighborhood parks with play equipment and sport courts, not to mention nearby Magnuson Park, the Burke-Gilman trail, and Matthews Beach for all your leisure needs.

-Houses in View Ridge
+Homes in View Ridge